 Also recently in Washington, D.C., Mendelson the Second Chance Amendment Act of 2021 (B24-0063) is under congressional review.
 This would implement automatic expungement through “automatic sealing for non-dangerous, non-convictions as well as shorten the waiting periods before a person is eligible to seal their record.
 It would also expand the eligibility of who can seal their record.”
 All expungements would need to be processed before Jan.
 1, 2025.
 If congress doesn’t make a move against the bill, its projected law date is set for March 16, 2023.

 Mendelson also recently introduced another bill (B25-0052) on Jan.
 19, which aims to legalize adult-use cannabis sales.
-The proposal includes “Reparations for Victims of the War on Cannabis Fund,” which would offer anywhere between $5,000 to $80,000 to pay those who were negatively affected by cannabis criminalization.
+The proposal includes a “Reparations for Victims of the War on Cannabis Fund,” which would offer anywhere between $5,000 to $80,000 to pay those who were negatively affected by cannabis criminalization.
 It also includes a “Cannabis Equity and Opportunity Fund,” which would gather up 40% of revenue to go toward loans or grants for applicants affected by criminalization.
 Additionally, the bill details a plan to reinvest cannabis tax revenue into community services such as mental health treatments and youth development.

 The post Washington, D.C.
 Mayor Signs Medical Pot Bill appeared first on High Times.